-Organization: Section 2 sets up technical preliminaries on submodular functions and introduces our notation.
+Organization: Section 2 introduces our notation and provides background on submodular functions, constraint systems and contention resolution schemes.
 Section 3 describes the relaxation of the prophet's objective.
 Section 4 describes the algorithm and analysis for SPI.
 We describe some open questions in Section 5.